intersel/SyntaxChecker/docs/readme.txt

 Templates, Chunks, and Template Variables and alerts the user to any errors that are found in the tag syntax.

-This is a BETA release!
+This is still a BETA release!
 If this plugin errantly prevents you from saving your content, then please accept my apologies!
 Disable the plugin and report a bug with the tag that caused it to choke!
 Thanks!